kyma-project/cloud-manager/docs/user/tutorials/01-30-10-azure-vpc-peering.md

-# Create VPC Peering in Azure
+# Create Virtual Private Cloud Peering in Microsoft Azure

-This tutorial explains how to create a VPC peering connection between a remote VPC network and Kyma in Azure.
-The tutorial assumes that the Cloud Manager module is enabled in your Kyma cluster.
-Follow the steps from this tutorial to create a new resource group, VPC network and VM, and assign required roles to the provided Kyma service principal in your Azure subscription.
-If you want to use the existing resources instead of creating new ones, adjust variable names accordingly and skip the steps that create those resources.
+This tutorial explains how to create a Virtual Private Cloud (VPC) peering connection between a remote VPC network and Kyma in Microsoft Azure (Azure).
+Learn how to create a new resource group, VPC network and a virtual machine (VM), and assign required roles to the provided Kyma service principal in your Azure subscription.

+## Prerequisites <!-- {docsify-ignore} -->

+* You have the Cloud Manager module added.

 ## Steps <!-- {docsify-ignore} -->

 1. Log in to Azure and set the active subscription:

     ```shell
     export SUBSCRIPTION={SUBSCRIPTION}
     az login
     az account set --subscription $SUBSCRIPTION
     ```

 2. Assign the required roles to the Cloud Manager peering service principal:

     ```shell
     export SUBSCRIPTION_ID=$(az account show --query id -o tsv)
     export PRINCIPAL_NAME=kyma-cloud-manager-peering-dev